morwarid1/morwarid1.github.io/cv.md

 ## PROFESSIONAL SUMMARY

 Data Analyst with three years of experience working with data.
 Strong problem-solving, analyzing, and researching skills.
 Experienced in modeling, interpreting, and reporting data.
-Recognized for maximizing performce by implementing appropriate project analysis.
-Highly educated, possessing a Bachelor's Degree in Business Analytics and professional Certificate in Data Analytics and Data Immersion.
+Recognized for maximizing performance by implementing and managing appropriate project analysis.
+Highly educated, possessing a Bachelor’s Degree in Business Analytics and a Professional Certificate in Data Analytics and Data Immersion.

 ----------

 ## PROFESSIONAL EXPERIENCE

-`2019 - 2021`
+`2019 - Present`
 __Data Entry Clerk__, UN Association in Canada

-- Administered the “Ambassador’s Circle” monthly giving program by tracking and processing monthly changes.
-- Grew a number of sponsors and donors by assisting with research, including the capture of information in the appropriate database.
+- Expanded the portfolio of sponsors by tracking and processing monthly changes and troubleshooting in the database.
-- Maintained the Email distribution list for the monthly newsletter and managed information and article for each issue.
-- Prepared prompt, personal, and professional correspondence and receipts to donors, event participants, and sponsors.
-- Prepared regular reports and data exports, including tax receipts, gift acknowledgments, membership lists, etc.
+- Generated regular reports and data exports, including tax receipts, gift acknowledgments, and membership lists.
-- Processed contact and gift donation into Raiser’s Edge.
+- Processed contact and gift donation into Raiser’s Edge a fundraising and constituent relationship management (CRM) system and saved the department 30 hours of manual work each week.
+- Grew 20+ sponsors and donors by assisting with research, including the capture of information in the appropriate database.

-`2018 - 2020`
+`2018 - 2019`
 __Research Assistant__, University of Ottawa

-- Assisted the research team in data collection functions using qualitative and quantitative strategies.
+- Spearheaded the research team in data collection functions using qualitative and quantitative strategies.
+- Oversaw the research team on data cleansing, managing, and visualizing.
-- Analyzed and investigated relevant research datasets.
+- Analyzed and investigated relevant research datasets from 15+ public data sources.
-- Assisted Professor and the research team in projects applying data mining techniques to our dataset.
+- Assisted Professor and the research team of 10+ in projects applying data mining techniques and data integrity methods to our datasets.
+- Conducted research projects using qualitative research methods such as content analysis of primary and secondary resources.
 - Collaborated with the rest of the research team to write and build customized interactive reports and dashboards.

-`2016 - 2017`
-__Math Tutor__, Algonquin College

-- Helped tutees with their course material in one-on-one service.
-- Guided students to the right supplemental learning materials.
-- Led a team of five other new tutors
-- Attended scheduled staff meetings.
-- Recorded and reported student progress, increased students’ performance by 15-20%
-- Ensured cleanliness of library and computers are shut down after the completion of activities.

 ------------